Niiro: Colour range

 The material known as yamagane ("mountain metal"), naturally occurring copper with impurities, produces a wide range of colours, depending on its precise composition.

 Study

 Some analysis of treated surfaces done in an attempt to understand the topic further, with considerable but still partial success.
 Researchers, some of whom also have a craft background, have also explored ways to make the process more predictable, and / or simpler, and at least one patent has been filed in this area.
 Murakami, Giumlia-Mair, O Dubhghaill and Jones, and Kawasaki are some of the scholars in this area, with O Dubhghaill (also a metalworker) and Jones, and Kawasaki, also working on "new" methods.

 Practitioners

 In Japan, certain workshops and a range of craft workers actively use niiro techniques.
 Techniques are passed down in craft circles, represented by trade bodies, and within at least one major university, the Tokyo University of the Arts, often known as "Geidai," the metalwork department of which preserves formulae and techniques.
 In the West, craftspeople actively using niiro include Cóilín Ó Dubhghaill.

+In the USA there are several practitioners.
+Jim Kelso has been using irogane alloys and the associated niiro (niage) patina since the mid 1980s.
+He began by using information from alloy smith Phillip Baldwin and progressed after receiving a workshop summary given by Satsuo Ando in 1979 in California.